J-Bentley/sysinfo/README.md

 # System-Report
-A system report script written in bash, for ubuntu
+A system report script written in bash, for an Administrative Scripting class.
+Works "best" on Debian.